HitaloM/PyKorone/README.md

 - Go to https://my.telegram.org/apps and create a new app to get your API ID and API HASH.
 - Now create a copy of the `config.py.example` file with the command 'cp config.py.example config.py'
 - Finally fill in all the required fields in the `config.py` (you can see everything well explained in the `config.py.example` file)
-- Now to run the bot use `python3 bot.py`
+- Now to run the korone use `python3 korone.py`

 ## Special thanks

 - [@usernein](https://github.com/usernein) - contributed with teachings, ideas and allowed me to use some of his codes.
-- [@AndrielFR](https://github.com/AndrielFR) - one of the main developers of the bot, who helped me in great things, was he who created the 'gban.py' and among other things.
+- [@AndrielFR](https://github.com/AndrielFR) - one of the main developers of the korone, who helped me in great things, was he who created the 'gban.py' and among other things.

 _If there is anyone I have forgotten to mention please let me know on Telegram: [@Hitalo](https://t.me/Hitalo)_